SNUDerek/card-game-test-app/README.md

 inlined at build time and cannot configure a built image.)

 The local `cards/` directory is bind-mounted as a read-only volume into the server container.
 This means you can add, remove, or modify card assets (`.jpg`/`.png` and `.json`) locally, and the server will recognize them without requiring a container rebuild (a backend restart is required to load new cards).

+## Adding or Modifying Cards

+To add or modify cards in the game, place a matching pair of image and JSON files into the `cards/` directory.
+The server loads these dynamically at startup.

+### File Requirements
+Each card requires two files with the **same filename stem** (e.g., `fireball.jpg` and `fireball.json`).

+1. **Image File (`.jpg` or `.png`)**
+   - Must be a square image.
+   - Dimensions must be between 32px and 512px.

+2. **JSON Definition File (`.json`)**
+   - Must contain the following minimum fields:
+     ```json
+     {
+       "id": "unique-card-id",
+       "type": "card-type",
+       "body": "Card description or rules text."
+     }
+     ```
+   - **`id`**: A unique string identifier for the card definition.
+(The server will reject duplicate IDs).
+   - **`type`**: A string representing the card type (e.g., "spell", "item", "creature").
+   - **`body`**: A string containing the text to be displayed on the bottom half of the card.
+   - *Optional*: Any additional fields you include in the JSON will be preserved and passed along in a `metadata` object to the client.
+The card's display name is automatically derived from the filename, but you can also explicitly provide a `name` field in the JSON.

+> [!NOTE]
+> If you are running the app locally or via Docker, you must **restart the backend server** for it to load the new or modified card assets into the catalog.

 ## Usage Guide